Savannah College of Art and Design: Facilities

 In April 2021, the college announced plans of expanding its film and digital media studio, which would make it the largest college movie studio in the country.
-Plans include a new digital stage and three new soundstages house at a 10.9-acre backlot.
+Plans included a new digital stage and three new soundstages housed at a 10.9-acre backlot.

 Student housing

 In Atlanta, the university provides three residence halls, ACA Residence Hall of SCAD, Brookwood Courtyard, and the Forty.
-The Hong Kong residence hall is the Hong Kong Gold Coast residences.
-The residence halls in Savannah are Barnard Village, Boundary Village, Montgomery House, Oglethorpe House, Turner House, Chatham House, Victory Village, and the Hive student housing complex, consisting of Apiary, Bumble, Colony, Dance, Everest, Flower, Garden, and Honey at The Hive.
+Prior to the closure of the campus, the Hong Kong residence halls were located at the Hong Kong Gold Coast residences.
+The residence halls in Savannah are Ann Street, Barnard Village, Boundary Village, Montgomery House, Oglethorpe House, Turner House, Chatham House, the Victory Village complex consisting of Sand, Sail, and Surf at Victory Village, and The Hive student housing complex, consisting of Apiary, Bumble, Colony, Dance, Everest, Flower, Garden, and Honey at The Hive.
 Students in Lacoste live in Maison Pitot, Fortunee, Renard, Murier, Olivier, and Basse.

 Museums and galleries

 SCAD operates museums, galleries, and exhibition spaces across its campuses, including the SCAD Museum of Art, located on the site of the former Central of Georgia Railway headquarters in Savannah, Georgia, and SCAD FASH Museum of Fashion + Film in Atlanta, Georgia.
 Rafael Gomes is the director of fashion exhibitions and has curated several shows including ‘Robert Fairer Backstage Pass: Dior, Galliano, Jacobs, and McQueen.'

-University galleries include Gutstein Gallery, Pei Ling Chan Gallery, Pinnacle Gallery and La Galerie Bleue in Savannah; Gallery 1600, Trois Gallery and Gallery See in Atlanta; and Moot Gallery in Hong Kong.
+University galleries include Gutstein Gallery, Pinnacle Gallery and La Galerie Bleue in Savannah; Gallery 1600, Trois Gallery and Gallery See in Atlanta.

 Academics

-SCAD offers fine art degrees.
-In Fall 2019, SCAD enrolled more than 14,840 students (12,167 undergraduates; 2,673 postgraduates) from all 50 states, and more than 110 countries.
-Currently, International student enrollment is 17 percent.
+In Fall 2023, SCAD enrolled more than 17,000 students (14,657 undergraduates; 2,918 postgraduates) from all 50 states, and more than 110 countries.
+As of Fall 2025, international student enrollment was 25.4 percent.